FractalBlocks/Fractal/DEVELOPMENT.md

 There are TODOs for short term:

+- Improve the complexList (AKA add more behavior)
 - Allow use `Actions<typeof state>` for typesafe actions
 - Document `Actions<typeof state>`
 - Refactor examples to make use of typesafe actions